bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

   \   fzf#vim#with_preview('right:50%', '?'),
   \   <bang>0)

-nnoremap <localleader>rg :Rg<Space>
+nnoremap <leader>rg :Rg<Space>
-nnoremap <localleader>! :Rg!<Space>
+nnoremap <leader>! :Rg!<Space>
 ```

-The preview window can be hidden with the typing the question mark key.
+The preview window can be hidden with the hitting the QUESTION MARK key.

 Most Recently Used Files
 ------------------------